TehShrike/blog/blogged/rct.md

 deep, and each of those subroutines had at least 500 lines of code.
 Decompiling each of these correctly, just to get to the code I wanted, was going to be a massive pain.
-There are ways around this, but ultimately I got back from vacation and had to focus on more pressing issues, like trying not to run out of money.
+There are ways around this, but ultimately I got back from vacation and had to focus on more pressing issues.

 ### Conclusion